chriskuske/CodeSigning/README.md

 - **Windows** with PowerShell 5.1 or higher (not cross-platform)
 - Access to an Azure Key Vault with a code signing certificate
-- AzureSignTool-x64.exe v6.0.1 (auto-downloaded if not present)
+- AzureSignTool-x64.exe v6.0.1 (auto-downloaded if not present; use -UpdateTools to force re-download)
-- Cosign.exe v2.2.3 (auto-downloaded if needed for container signing)
+- Cosign.exe v2.2.3 (auto-downloaded if needed for container signing; use -UpdateTools to force re-download)
-- Internet connectivity for tool download (first run only)
+- Internet connectivity for tool download (first run only or when -UpdateTools is used)
 - Appropriate permissions to Azure Key Vault
 - For Cosign: **Key must be ECDSA P-256** in Azure Key Vault